adamalston/Summarizer/README.md

 ![Proposal Flowchart](https://code2flow.com/vQxmbN.png)

 ## Functionality
 The web app will have multiple input fields that will take in text or a URL.
-Signup/login procedures will be handled by the comp426-backend after we incorporate its functionality into our project.
+Signup/login procedures will be handled by [a backend server](https://github.com/cgburgess/comp426-backend) after we incorporate its functionality into our project.
 We will use the SMMRY API to summarize the given input.